aamri2/loanwords_model/levy2009_notes.md

 - **Interesting and testable findings**:
     - /ɛ/ is classified occasionally as /æ/ only without exposure, while its classification as /e/ doesn't change
     - /o/ is classified less and less as /u/ with exposure; /u/ classification is initially favoured over /o/
+        - (how did they discriminate?)
-        - Context only matters to naive listeners
+        - Context only matters to naive listeners: bilabial + naive = /u/
     - /œ/ is mostly classified as /ʊ/, less and less /u/ with experience and at some point /ɜ˞/ emerges as a classification
+        - (where did the /u/ come from? stimuli might have been pronounced higher)
     - /y/ is mostly classified as /ʲu/ or /u/, more the former in bilabial contexts
         - /i/ classification is extremely rare and idiosyncratic
         - More /u/ classification with experience, but /ʲu/ classification doesn't change much overall